hmchen47/DataScience/Notes/p01-Bayesian.md

   </table>

 + Use of Bayes theorem
-  + diagnostic testing: an established part of formal clincial reasoning
+  + diagnostic testing: an established part of formal clinical reasoning
   + general statistical analysis
     + a parameter $\theta$ is an unknown quantity such as the mean benefit of a treatment on a specified patient
     + the prior distribution $p(\theta)$ needs to be specified